dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: 26 CE — FREQUENCY RECEIVED BY JESUS OF NAZARETH. <br>
 \>SCAFFOLDING: COHESION THROUGH COMPASSION PROTOCOL — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
-// Ḳad leḥemā tĕbar, dḥaltā shriʿ. <br>
+// ayk d-nefq leḥmā d-antūn men peḥdā. <br>
-// Shuḇqānā lā ḥasīrūtā hū, ellā haṯpukh d’ḥabalā. <br>
+// ḥnan metparšīn kad ’nash ’aḥrayn lā ṣbā l-modayyā b-ḥṭāhā. <br>
-// Anḥnan hwīn ṯelālē.
-Ant teṯdakkar. <br>
+// ḥnan nehūn ayk aykrā. at tetʿallūn le-qaryāṯā. <br>
 // Where bread is broken, fear is undone. <br>
-// Forgiveness is not defeat, but the reversal of entropy’s flow. <br>
+// We stand out when no one else is willing to confess a fault. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>